Manta Ray Snorkel

 Our manta ray night snorkel experience is an activity that can only be had in a few locations on earth; one of them is here on the Big Island of Hawaii.
 You’re unlikely to find another activity that provides an incredible adrenaline rush while being very safe and low-risk!
 Manta ray snorkeling will give you an unforgettable sensation.
 It is both humbling and awe-inspiring.

-Guests will join us on a short canoe ride out to the manta ray snorkel site located near the mouth of Keauhou Bay.
-We then provide a safety brief, instructions on how to use snorkel gear, and fit the group with wet suit tops to keep you warm in the water.
-Guests will then be guided into the water by our crew members and positioned along the perimeter of our Light Board.
+Guests will join us on a short Hawaiian canoe ride out to the manta ray snorkel site located near the mouth of Keauhou Bay.
+Your professional guides will provide a safety briefing, instructions on how to use snorkel gear, and fit the group with wet suit tops to keep you warm in the water.
+Guests will then be guided into the water and positioned along the perimeter of our Light Board.
+A professional guide will be in the water with guests at all times!
 While guests watch for manta rays, we keep the Light Board in position.
-Guests simply hang on to the handles and effortlessly float, face down, with the help of floatation devices.
-The powerful lights attract photosynthetic plankton towards the group, and the manta rays come in search of the plankton!
+Simply hang on to the handles and effortlessly float, face down, with the help of the provided floatation devices.
+The powerful lights attract photosynthetic plankton toward the group, and the manta rays come in search of the plankton!
 We will reposition the group as needed for optimal manta ray viewing!

-- Select a date & time to see rates.
+- To book, select a date & time on the calendar to the left.

 - Check-in 15 minutes before departure at the Keauhou finger pier/dock.

-- Snorkel and masks (normal and Rx) provided.
+- Snorkel, masks (normal and Rx), and instructions are provided.